 Table 3.
 Preliminary interview instrument – part 2: semi-structured interview (under development)

-Sources (adapted): ORG: author’s original question; DeVOTE: Plescia (In press).
+Sources (adapted): ORG: author’s original question; DeVOTE: Plescia (in press).
 LSto: The Life Story Interview II, by McAdams (2007).

 This instrument is intended for respondents who have prior experience as participants in protest.
-We have also developed pre- and post-interview questionnaires (Parts 1 and 3 of the survey instrument), as well as a preliminary interview instrument for non-participants, which are available upon request.
+We have also developed pre- and post-interview questionnaires (Parts 1 and 3 of the survey instrument), and a preliminary interview instrument for non-participants.
+These are available upon request.